/ build-guides / How to Build a URL Shortener as a Solo Developer

 Slow redirects.
 If your redirect adds noticeable latency, users will stop using your service.
 Cache hot links in Redis.
 Use edge computing (Cloudflare Workers) if possible.
 The redirect should feel instant.

 No abuse prevention.
 URL shorteners get abused for phishing and spam constantly.
-Implement basic URL scanning (check against Google Safe Browsing API), rate limit link creation, and have a way to disable malicious links quickly.
+Implement basic URL scanning (check against the Google Safe Browsing API, which is free to use), rate limit link creation, and have a way to disable malicious links quickly.
+One thing to plan for now: the Safe Browsing v4 API is scheduled to be retired on 2027-03-31, so build against v5 if you are starting fresh rather than wiring up the deprecated version.

 Storing too much personal data.
 Click analytics are valuable, but be careful with privacy regulations.
 Don't store full IP addresses (truncate or hash them).
 Make sure your privacy policy covers what you collect.
 GDPR and similar laws apply.